bogdanparvu18/msc-graduate-project/README.md

 A dedicated repository documenting the development, research, and implementation of my Graduate Project in fulfillment of the Master of Science in Computer Science at Lakehead University.

 ## Executive workflow summary

+An operator asks a natural-language question about a network incident, and the system retrieves and reasons over dashboards, logs, topology views, routing evidence, and telemetry to produce an evidence-grounded diagnosis and a safe remediation recommendation.

+The system will perform the following:

+1. Understand the operator’s natural-language question
+2. Retrieve the relevant evidence \
-1. start from existing chart/dashboard VQA knowledge,
+  2a. use existing chart/dashboard VQA capability \
-2. adapt it to network visuals,
+  2b. adapt it to network visuals
-3. add network telemetry, topologies and routing context,
-4. output diagnosis and recommended actions,
-5. validate actions before execution.
+3. Fuse visual and structured evidence \
+  3a. dashboards, topology views, routing views \
+  3b. telemetry, logs, config/routing context
+4. Reason over the evidence
+5. Return a grounded answer with confidence and evidence
+6. Convert the answer into a diagnosis hypothesis
+7. Map the diagnosis to candidate remediation actions
+8. Apply safety checks before recommendation or execution \
+  8a. confidence threshold \
+  8b. policy/guardrails \
+  8c. approval if needed \
+  8d. post-change verification

 ## Problem statement
 Modern network control-plane incidents are difficult to diagnose because the evidence is spread across multiple sources and formats: dashboards, topology views, Grafana panels, logs, routing events, metrics, and configuration changes.
 When BGP, IGP, BFD, interface events, or routing-policy changes create instability, operators usually identify symptoms first, then manually correlate data across tools to understand the cause, scope, and safest response.
 This process is slow, cognitively demanding, and often dependent on individual operator experience.
 As a result, mean time to diagnosis remains high, remediation decisions may be inconsistent, and operational risk increases when actions are taken from incomplete or weakly correlated evidence.

 At the same time, existing question-answering systems and monitoring tools do not adequately support this workflow.
 Visual analytics platforms can display rich operational information, but they do not reason over it in a grounded way, and generic language models may summarize observations without enough operational context, evidence linkage, or action safety.
 Public benchmarks for chart and dashboard question answering show that multimodal reasoning over visual analytics is feasible, but network-specific question answering over control-plane evidence remains underdeveloped.
 In practice, network operators need a system that can answer natural-language questions such as: \
 <i>

 - What changed first?
 Which peer became unstable?
 - Did route churn begin before interface errors?
 - What is the most likely cause?
 - What is the safest first action?</i>